ZLiu21/SoftShape/README.md

 ```bash
 python main_softshape.py --dataset [name of the UCR dataset you want to train]  ...
 ```

-Note: Setting ```args.use_large_batch = 1``` can effective in increasing runtime speed without degrading SoftShape's overall average classification accuracy performance on the UCR 128 datasets.
+**Note:** Setting `args.use_large_batch = 1` can significantly improve runtime efficiency without compromising the overall classification performance of **SoftShape** on the 128 time series datasets from the UCR archive.

 For detailed options and examples, please refer to ```main_softshape.py```.